U.S. Highway 89 Bryce Canyon to Grand Canyon

 Bryce Canyon provokes all kinds of questions from all ages of people.
 Why aren't there other places like Bryce?
 How did all of these rocks come to look so weird?
 What happens when hoodoos get struck by lightning?

 Capitalizing on the diverse outdoor classroom we work and live in, the staff of Bryce Canyon offers several avenues of assistance to educators of geology and biology.
 Bring your class for a field trip.
 If your school isn't too far away, maybe we can come and visit you and your students.
-Our GEODETECTIVE website includes lots of fun and educational earth science activities and online choose-your-own-adventure games to reinforce classroom activities.
 Also check out "Teaching with Historic Places".
 This lesson is one in a series that brings the important stories of historic places into the classrooms across the country.

 National Park Service policy allows waivers for educational and scientific groups engaged in the study of resources specifically related to the park.
 These waivers can be granted to such groups if it is determined that the proposed visit is not primarily recreational in nature.